MahmoudMostapha/PhD-Dissertation/Chapter7/README.md

-# Out-oF-Sample Detection in Heterogeneous Settings
+# Out-of-Sample Detection in Heterogeneous Settings